Ny-Ålesund: Research

 Eighteen research institutions from eleven countries have a more or less permanent presence in Ny-Ålesund.
 Five of these have a year-round presence, while the others are active primarily during the spring-summer-autumn field season.
-In addition there are several institutions which carry out research without having a permanent presence.
+In addition there are several institutions that carry out research without having a permanent presence.
 Most research is centered around environmental and earth sciences (atmosphere, glaciology, terrestrial ecology and marine research), taking advantage of the town's latitude, close access to pristine nature and relatively mild climate.
 Compared to other locations at such a latitude, Ny-Ålesund research station provides a well-developed infrastructure in terms of facilities, laboratories, access and communication.

 Ny-Ålesund is owned and operated by Kings Bay, which provides services to visiting scientists.

 Representatives for the participating institutions meet in the Ny-Ålesund Science Managers' Committee (NySMAC) twice per year.
 NySMAC's main goals are to distribute information on existing research and provide input to the coordination and prioritising of future research and research infrastructure.
-The Svalbard Science Forum (SSF) is an agency which acts as an information and coordination facilitator for research throughout Svalbard.
+The Svalbard Science Forum (SSF) is an agency that acts as an information and coordination facilitator for research throughout Svalbard.
 Based in Longyearbyen, it is chaired by the Research Council of Norway.
 Among SSF's tasks is the management of the Research in Svalbard (RiS) database, which contains information on all previous and ongoing research on the archipelago.
 Kings Bay participates in SSF and requires all researchers to register their projects with RiS.
-The Americans do have a presence in the form of a National Science Foundation funded group known as Svalbard REU which conducts research on the surrounding glaciers annually.
+The Americans have a presence in the National Science Foundation funded group known as Svalbard REU, which conducts research on the surrounding glaciers annually.

 The following is a list of all actors engaged in research and environmental monitoring on a permanent/semi-permanent basis in Ny-Ålesund.
 It states the name of the facility, the institute operating it, the nationality, the year the facility was established, and the nature of the research carried out.